ackama/rails-template/README.md

       `spec/features/accessibility`.
 - Front-end
   - Rename `app/javascript` to `app/frontend`
-  - Setup Webpacker.
+  - Setup Shakapacker (the maintained fork of Webpacker).
   - > **Note** We are trialing the new JS packaging options that Rails 7+
     > provides.
-For now our default is still Webpacker because it provides us
+For now our default is still Shakapacker because it provides us
     > the most flexibility.
   - Initializes Ackama's linting and code formatting settings, see [Code linting and formatting](#code-linting-and-formatting)